ChampyTech/github-status-ideas/README.md

 - ✍️ Writing clean code
 - 💻 Living in the terminal
 - 💻 Coding my way through life.
+- 🤝 Open to new projects and collaborations!
+- 🚀 Working on [Project Name] – check it out!
+- 🌍 Contributing to the open-source community.

 ### Building & Creating